Telecom Italia, Fastweb sign deal for ultrabroadband

-MILAN (Reuters) - Telecom groups Telecom Italia (TLIT.MI) and Fastweb said on Friday they had signed a memorandum of understanding to develop their new generation fibre optic networks to help expand ultrabroadband services in Italy.
+MILAN, Sept 14 (Reuters) - Telecom groups Telecom Italia and Fastweb said on Friday they had signed a memorandum of understanding to develop their new generation fibre optic networks to help expand ultrabroadband services in Italy.

 The MoU will allow the two companies to share costs and investments in infrastructure development, they said in a joint statement.